The Neighbourhood Park Development Program Funding process is changing

 Where do you begin?

-Contact the Community Recreation Coordinator (CRC) for your area.
-If you do not know who the CRC is, please call 311 for assistance.
+Contact the Neighbourhood Resource Coordinator (NRC) for your area.
+If you do not know who the NRC is, please call 311 for assistance.

 Where is the project located?